 Banned Books Week 2019: Ann Arbor

-In honor of Banned Books Week 2019 and PEN America’s Literature Locked Up campaign, please join us in Ann Arbor on Sunday, September 22 for a reading exploring how to disrupt labels and qualifiers attached to writers, including those who are currently or formerly incarcerated.
-Featuring PEN America Writing for Justice Fellow Justin Rovillos Monson, 2019 PEN/Osterweil Award for Poetry honoree, Jonah Mixon-Webster, and other local writers.
-This event is free and open to the public.
+In honor of Banned Books Week 2019 and PEN America’s Literature Locked Up campaign, Ann Arbor hosted an event Sunday, September 22 with a reading exploring how to disrupt labels and qualifiers attached to writers, including those who are currently or formerly incarcerated.
+Featuring PEN America Writing for Justice Fellow Justin Rovillos Monson, 2019 PEN/Osterweil Award for Poetry honoree, Jonah Mixon-Webster, and other local writers such as H.R.
+Webster, Missie Alanis, and Phil Christman.
+This event was free and open to the public.

-The event will include individual readings as well as a short panel discussing the topic at hand, and will provide an opportunity for participants to sign a petition calling for the right to read in American prisons.
-Please stay tuned for more information, and reach out to Katie Zanecchia, National Outreach Program Director, if you’d like to stay in touch for all confirmed event details.
+The event included individual readings as well as a short panel discussing the topic at hand, providing an opportunity for participants to sign a petition calling for the right to read in American prisons.
+Reach out to Katie Zanecchia, National Outreach Program Director, if you’d like to stay in touch for more upcoming events.

 Justin Rovillos Monson, a first generation Filipino-American artist, was the winner of the inaugural 2017 Kundiman/Asian American Literary Review/Smithsonian Asian Pacific American Center Mentorship in poetry.
 A love poet, he seeks in his writing to catalog the body incarcerated, to misbehave, and, most of all, to conjure a poetics of reaching.
 He was born and raised outside of Detroit, Michigan, in Oakland County, and is currently serving a sentence in the Michigan Department of Corrections, from which he hopes to be released in 2027.